Anthrop-OS/lighthouse/guidebooks/operation_manual_v1.0_en.md

-# Thought Architect's Operation Manual v1.0
+# Thought Architect's AI Operation Manual v1.0

 _An open-ended guide on how to engage in deep creative collaboration with AI, a modern "Zen and the Art of AI Collaboration": Defining the relationship between humans and AI in the fog of the information age, using "Prompts" and "Metacognition"._